-ELTS collaborates with governmental, non-profit, and private organizations to provide teachers of English and their learners with high-quality instructional training and materials.
+ELTS collaborates with governmental, non-profit, and private organizations to provide teachers of English and their learners with innovative, high-quality instructional training and materials.
 Recent projects include:

-Practically speaking, this means that English teachers outside the U.S. can request full-color posters of The Color Vowel Chart through their Regional English Language Officer via U.S. embassies and consulates.
+English teachers outside the U.S. can request full-color posters of The Color Vowel Chart through their Regional English Language Officer via U.S. embassies and consulates.
 This laminated poster comes with detailed instructional notes on the back side.
 As of January 2016, over 7,000 posters of the Color Vowel Chart had been distributed to English teachers around the world.

 To further support English language teachers in their effective use of the Color Vowel™ Chart, Shirley and Karen delivered a live 70-minute webinar to over 1,600 participants through the Office of English Language Programs.